nats-io/nats-site/content/documentation/managing_the_server/security.md

 }
 ```

 There are two options for certificate attributes that can be mapped to user names.
 The first is the email address in the Subject Alternative Name (SAN) field of the certificate.
-While generating a certificate with this attribute is outside the scope of this document, we will view this it with OpenSSL:
+While generating a certificate with this attribute is outside the scope of this document, we will view this with OpenSSL:

 ```ascii
 $ openssl x509 -noout -text -in  test/configs/certs/client-id-auth-cert.pem